A primer on the closure of algebraic complexity classes under factoring: Factoring via Hensel lifting

-Similar to class of small degree polynomials computable by small circuits \Cref{def:vp}, we can define the class of polynomials computable by small ABPs.
+Refer to \cite[Section 2]{ST2021} for detailed discussion on these closure properties.
+Similar to the class of small degree polynomials computable by small circuits \Cref{def:vp}, we can define the class of polynomials computable by small ABPs.

-\begin{definition}[$\VBP$] A polynomial family $f=(f_n)$ is said to be in the class $\VBP$ if the number of variables and degree of $f_n$ are bounded by $\poly(n)$ and furthermore, $f_n$ can be computed by an algebraic branching program of size at most $\poly(n)$. \end{definition}
+\begin{definition}[$\VBP$] A polynomial family $f=(f_n)$ is said to be in the class $\VBP$ if the number of variables in $f_n$ is bounded by $\poly(n)$ and furthermore, $f_n$ can be computed by an algebraic branching program of size at most $\poly(n)$. \end{definition}

-It is not hard to show that $\VBP \subseteq \VP$.
-In the previous section, we discussed the closure of the class $\VP$ under factorization.
+A polynomial computed by a polynomial-size algebraic branching program necessarily has a polynomially bounded degree.
+Therefore, it is not hard to show that $\VBP \subseteq \VP$.
+In the previous section, we discussed the closure of the class $\VP$ under factorisation.
 A natural question is whether a similar closure property holds for $\VBP$.
 Kaltofen and Koiran~\cite{KK2008} made progress in this direction by showing that if $f, g \in \VBP$ and $f = g \cdot h$, then $h$ also belongs to $\VBP$.
 Their approach relies on interpreting algebraic branching programs (ABPs) as a restricted class of circuits known as skew circuits discussed earlier.
 Using this division closure, Jansen~\cite{Jan2011} leveraged the connection between ABPs and the determinant to adapt the power iteration algorithm for computing eigenvalues, to prove factor closure for polynomials of the form $f = f_1 \cdot (y - f_2) \cdots (y - f_n)$, where the $f_i$ are pairwise distinct.
 More recently, Sinhababu and Thierauf~\cite{ST2021} revisited the Hensel lifting method to completely solve the open problem by proving factor closure of $\VBP$.

 It is important to observe that the multivariate factoring algorithm from \Cref{thm:vp-closure} does not directly extend to Algebraic Branching Programs (ABPs).
-The main challenge lies in the monic variant of Hensel lifting, which requires division at each step--a costly operation for ABPs when repeated frequently (see \Cref{eq:monic-hensel-lift}).
+The main challenge lies in the monic variant of Hensel lifting, which requires division with remainder at each step---a costly operation for ABPs when repeated frequently (see \Cref{eq:monic-hensel-lift}).
 Although composition is technically feasible in ABPs (\Cref{lem:abp-str}), the multiplicative blow-up renders repeated use impractical.
 This limitation also rules out other factoring strategies that rely on efficient composition, which we shall explore in later sections.

 Nevertheless, Sinhababu and Thierauf \cite[Theorem 4.1]{ST2021} circumvented the obstacles by employing the classical version of Hensel lifting (\Cref{thm:hensel}), which avoids division altogether.